 The Y-Electrode, part number SDE-Y, is similar to the X-Electrode, but is equipped with a thinner wire, which in theory will cause less trauma to brain tissue.
 The Y-Electrode wire is 140-μm teflon insulation around a 75-μm solid 316SS wire.
 For details see photograph and drawing.
 The standard Y-Electrode, part number SDE-Y, has wire length 5±0.5 mm, allowing the user to cut it back to the length they want, but we can cut the wire to lengths as short as 1.5 mm with accuracy ±0.2 mm.
 Part number SDE-Y-XMY has wire length "x.y" millimeters.

 The R, W, J, and H-Electrodes all provide a socket into which we can plug a gold-plated pin.
 The pin that fits the socket is the D-Pin termination that we can provide at the end of any subcutaneous lead.
 The W-Electrode, part number SDE-W, is an X-Electrode equipped with a socket.
-The W-Electrode introduces two solder joints into the electrode: one between a helical lead and the pin, and the other between the electrode wire and the socket.
+The W-Electrode introduces two solder joints into the electrode: one between a spring coil and the pin, and the other between the electrode wire and the socket.
 Do not use W-Electrodes to record cortical spreading depressions.
 The W-Electrode is easier to implant than the X-Electrode because sliding a pin into a socket is easier than crimping a ferrule onto a bare wire.

 Our drawing of the W-Electrode is identical to that of our X-Electrode, except that the bare wire of the X-Electrode has a socket soldered to it.
 The standard SDE-W part has wire length 15±1 mm, but the SDE-W-XMY part has wire length "x.y" millimeters as short as 1.5 mm and with accuracy ±0.2 mm.